 - Which types of files should be stored in a higher security level — a.k.a. those containing PII or IP data or belonging to mission-critical projects?

-The Benefits of an Analytics-First Approach Are Manifest:
+Benefits of an Analytics-First Cloud File Migration Approach

 - Cost savings: Based on analysis of unstructured data before you migrate or backup, you may decide to first tier 60% of the data to archive storage in the cloud (like AWS S3 Glacier), and then migrate the remaining 40% to cloud file storage.
 This can cut down your cloud storage bill significantly.